VelonSocks

 Next Step

-Send the sock type, target quantity, market, artwork status, and packaging plan.
-We can review the audit points that affect sampling, quote accuracy, production risk, and shipment release.
+Send the sock type, quantity, target market, artwork status, size range, material direction, packaging plan, and delivery date.
+We can review the factory audit points that affect sampling, quote accuracy, production risk, and shipment release.